Bangladeshis in India: Anti-immigrant reaction

-False estimates of Bangladeshis in India
+Estimates of Bangladeshis in India

 Samir Guha Roy of the Indian Statistical Institute called the government estimates of illegal Bangladeshis "motivatedly exaggerated".
 After examining the population growth and demographic statistics, Roy instead states that a significant numbers of internal migration is sometimes falsely thought to be illegal immigrants.
-An analysis of the numbers by Roy revealed that on average around 91000 Bangladeshi nationals might have crossed over to India every year during the years 1981–1991 but how many of them where identified and pushed back is not known.
+An analysis of the numbers by Roy revealed that on average around 91000 Bangladeshi nationals might have crossed over to India every year during the years 1981–1991, but how many of them were identified and pushed back is not known.
 It is possible that a large portion of these immigrants returned on their own to their place of origin.

 Most of the Bengali speaking people deported from Maharashtra as illegal immigrants are originally Indian citizens from West Bengal.
 In Assam, Muslims are usually targeted by the protesters, being branded as illegal immigrants, "though many have lived in the region for generations".
 There were also reports of harassment of Muslims in the char areas by policemen despite submitting proof of citizenship.

 In 2004, Sriprakash Jaiswal, India's minister of state for home affairs, stated in the Indian parliament that, there were 12 million illegal Bangladeshis in the country, of whom 5 million were in Assam, as of 31 December 2001.
 However, according to Prateek Hajela, the NRC's coordinator in Assam, the number of identified illegal immigrants in the state were "in thousands" after covering a third of the total population in 2016.
 According to Prodyut Bora, a former Bharatiya Janata Party leader, "Bangladeshis would have very little, if any motivation to migrate to Assam, since all indicators of development in Bangladesh are better than Assam."

+As per the insights shared by Dhaka University's esteemed Professor, Dr. Abul Barkat, as reported by the Dhaka Tribune, approximately 2.3 lakh Hindus migrate from Bangladesh to India every year seeking refugee.